-We found 3 providers matching colectomy and who accept United Healthcare Gold EPO near Mckinney, TX.
+We found 3 providers with an interest in colectomy and who accept United Healthcare Gold EPO near Mckinney, TX.

 Relevant Interests: , colectomy (colon resection)